-In the twenty plus years that I have been doing this job, the requirements for the provision of a watch or jewellery valuation, has changed almost beyond measure.
-When I started almost every jeweller had a 'valuer' on staff, valuations were done on site and never sent away, they were hand written and little importance was placed on working notes, evidence or the valuers ability to justify the ascribed value; longevity and time in the trade was enough.
+When I started, nearly every jeweller had a 'valuer' on staff.
+Valuations were done on-site.
+They were handwritten, with little importance placed on working notes, evidence, or the valuer's ability to justify the ascribed value; longevity and time in the trade were enough.

 But as with everything in life, things change.
 The valuing profession has become more specialised and now has national governance.
 Longevity in the industry on its own is no longer enough to make you a valuer.
-Now a prospective valuer needs substantial experience within the jewellery trade, hold internationally recognised gemmological and diamond grading qualifications, as well as having successfully completed the Institute of Registered Valuers, certificate of appraisal theory, (CAT) course.
-Only then, can an aspiring valuer apply to and become a member of the institute (IRV).
-The work also does not end there, as a valuer must undertake continual professional development to maintain their registered valuer status.
+Now a prospective valuer needs substantial experience within the jewellery trade and must hold internationally recognised gemmological and diamond grading qualifications and have passed an approved course on valuing methodology.
+Only then can an aspiring valuer apply to and become a member of the Jewellery Valuers Association.
+The work also does not end there, as a valuer must undertake continuing professional development to maintain their membership status.

-On top of that, the requirements for the compilation of a watch or jewellery valuation have also become more stringent.
-And today, a valuation is required to be a 'fully researched and justifiable expert opinion’.
-An opinion that provides interested parties with important, needed and desired information.
-It may still appear as magic, but in fact the work that goes into a watch or jewellery valuation is a combination of scientific analysis, mathematical formulas, research, experience and diligence.
-It is these aspects that enables a valuer to arrive at a fully researched and justifiable value.
+The requirements for the compilation of watch and jewellery valuations have also become more stringent.
+Now, a valuation is required to be a 'fully researched and justifiable expert opinion.'
+The work that goes into a watch or jewellery valuation is a combination of scientific analysis, mathematical formulas, research, experience and diligence.
+These factors enable a professional valuer to arrive at a thoroughly researched and ultimately a justifiable value.

-It is now a rarity to walk into a jewellers and find a qualified independent registered valuer on site.
-Now most companies require you to send your watch or jewellery away to be valued, often with the turnaround time stretching from weeks into months.
-Which in my opinion is far too long to ask anyone to be parted from their most precious pieces.
+It is now a rarity to walk into a jeweller and find a qualified independent registered valuer on site.
+Now most companies require you to send your watch or jewellery away to be valued, often with the turnaround time stretching from weeks into months, which in my opinion is far too long to ask anyone to be parted from their most precious pieces.

-So when I set up Clarity Valuations, I had one simple objective.
-I wanted to make getting a valuation easy again.
-I wanted to get back to how simple and straight forward things use to be, whilst ensuring the valuation was not only fit for purpose, but also conforms to today's stringent guidelines.
+So when I set up Clarity Valuations, I had a straightforward objective.
+I wanted to make getting a valuation easy again, get back to how simple and straightforward things use to be while ensuring the valuation was fit for purpose and conforms to today's stringent guidelines.

 So what makes me and Clarity Valuations different?
-Firstly I am completely independent and have no vested interest in the pieces that I value.
-My fees are structured around the number of items to be valued and not a percentage of their value.
-This ensures there is no conflict of interest so I am always able to provide an expert, non-biased report.
+Firstly I am entirely independent and have no vested interest in the pieces that I value.
+My fees are fixed and based on a per-item system and not a percentage of the item's value.
+Ensuring there is no conflict of interest so that I can provide an expert and non-biased report.
 I also do not accept commission payments from jewellers or insurance companies.
-Neither do I buy, sell, or broker jewellery, diamonds, gemstones, scrap gold or watches.
-For me, offering my clients independence and candour is of paramount importance.
+Neither do I buy, sell, or broker.
+For me, offering my clients independence and honesty is of paramount importance.

-Secondly and adhering to my principal that it should be easy to obtain a valuation.
-I specialise in providing a private visitation service, where I will come to your home, office, solicitors or bank to undertake the inspection part of the valuation process.
-This minimises the disruption to yourself and means that you do not have to be parted from your watch or jewellery for weeks or months on end.
-During each appointment I will record all of the pertinent information in relation to your item(s), along with taking digital photographs of each piece.
-Once the inspection has been completed, I leave the item(s) with you and return to the office to undertake the research aspect of the valuation.
-The completed report is then forwarded on to you within a few working days.
+specialise in providing a private visitation service, where we will come to you to inspect the pieces.
+Because I want to keep the disruption to yourself to an absolute minimum, and I don't want you to have to send your most treasured items away for weeks on end.
+During the appointment, I will record all the pertinent information relating to your item(s), along with taking digital hotographs of each piece.
+Once the inspection has been completed, I leave the item(s) with you and return to the office to undertake the valuation's research aspect.
+The completed report is then sent on to you within a few working days.
 If it is not convenient for me to come to you, I would be delighted to welcome you to either our Bristol or Cardiff office.